-- 47. The mutability of the timekeeping system also allowed DEFENDANTS to alter employee time records by recording fictitious thirty (30) minute meal breaks in DEFENDANTS' timekeeping system so as to create the appearance that PLAINTIFF and other members of the CALIFORNIA CLASS clocked out for thirty (30) minute meal break when in fact the employees were not at all times provided an off-duty meal break.
-This practice is a direct result of DEFENDANT's uniform policy and practice of denying employees uninterrupted thirty (30) minute off-duty meal breaks each day or otherwise compensate them for missed meal breaks - 48.
-As a result, PLAINTIFF and the other members of the CALIFORNIA CLASS forfeited wages due them for all hours worked at DEFENDANTS' direction, control and benefit for the time the timekeeping system was inoperable.
-DEFENDANTS' uniform policy and practice to not pay PLAINTIFF and the members of the CALIFORNIA CLASS wages for all hours worked in accordance with applicable law is evidenced by DEFENDANTS' business records. - 49.
-Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for his rest and meal periods.
+- 52. California Labor Code Section 246(i) requires an employer to furnish its employees with written wage statements setting forth the amount of paid sick leave available.
+From time to time, DEFENDANT violated Cal.
+Lab.
+Code § 246 by failing to furnish PLAINTIFF and other members of the CALIFORNIA CLASS with wage statements setting forth the amount of paid sick leave available. - 53.
+Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and were not fully relieved of duty for his rest and meal periods.
 PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANT to work ten (10) hours of work.
+Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANT to work ten (10) hours of work.
 When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on-duty and on-call for the rest break.
 DEFENDANT policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be his off-duty meal periods.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.
 Moreover, DEFENDANT also provided PLAINTIFF with paystubs that failed to comply with Cal.
 Lab.
 Code § 226.
-Further, DEFENDANT also failed to reimburse PLAINTIFF for required business expenses related to the personal expenses incurred for the purchase of equipment and tools, on behalf of and in furtherance of his employment with DEFENDANT.
-To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to him or any penalty wages owed to him under Cal.
+Further, DEFENDANT also failed to reimburse PLAINTIFF for required business expenses related to the use of his personal cell phone and the purchase of his own tools, on behalf of and in furtherance of his employment with DEFENDANT.
+To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to them or any penalty wages owed to them under Cal.
 Lab.
 Code § 203.
 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.